keerthanamurugaiyan/Interview-notes/JavaScript.md

 7.   **Define Javascript operator and different types of operator?**

-**Ans**            Javascript operators are used to perform different type of mathematical and logical  computations.
+**Ans:**            Javascript operators are used to perform different type of mathematical and logical  computations.

             Types of Operator